- Originally Issued: June 2013

 |FAS, HMS||$5.0 million|

 2. The project involves the public use of Harvard University's name and/or trademark.
 Projects which use the name of a Harvard School or other subsidiary unit of the University do not need Provost’s Review, but do require approval of the School Dean.
-Further information can be found here, especially question 2.
+Further information can be found on the Harvard Trademark Program website under FAQs on Use of Harvard’s Name, especially question 2

 4. The project is international and involves human subjects research that requires IRB expedited or full review.